safeliquids/map-is-done/README.md

 - changing several properties in `level.dat`, such as gamerules and
 - compressing the resulting world in a zip archive.

+Worlds in version 1.16 or newer *should* be compatible, older ones might run into issues.
+Always keep backups of your maps!

 ## Setup
 `map-is-done` requires python 3.10 or higher.
 It also depends on `nbtlib` and